Table of Contents

 Psychotherapy: Therapy is at the heart of treatment.
 Using evidence-based theories such as CBT, DBT, and motivation enhancement clients learn new thoughts and behavior patterns.
 Therapists will work with clients to assist them in changing thought distortions that have led to the drinking problem.

-Group work: Group therapy allows clients to share about the events in their lives that have led to the problem drinking.
+Group work: Group therapy allows clients to share about the events in their lives that have led to the problem of drinking.
 These peer support groups provide a safe place to help each other while in rehab.

-12-step program: A.A.’s 12-step program is often added to treatment plan, but not always.
+12-step program: A.A.’s 12-step program is often added to the treatment plan, but not always.
 There are non 12-step recovery programs available as well, and some rehabs offer both types of meetings.

 Holistic activities: To learn how to reduce stress is key in recovery.
 Many rehabs today offer holistic activities that teach clients how to relax.
 These might include yoga classes, massage, guided meditation, art or music therapy, and mindfulness training.